pedrommcarrasco/pedrommcarrasco.github.io/_posts/2019-07-17-i-want-to-be-discardable.md

 ## Our hero

 Fear not dear reader because there's a solution to this problem!
-Previous to Swift 2, this warning wouldn't appear unless you've marked your function with `@warn_unused_result`.
+Prior to Swift 2, this warning wouldn't appear unless you've marked your function with `@warn_unused_result`.
 But in Swift 3, Apple turned on this warning by default and introduced our hero `@discardableResult`.
 This mark is available since iOS 8.0.

 ## Ignore this, ignore that, I want those